pfermena/bowling-challenge/README.md

 I've created a simple score board that serves as layout of the scoring, it's really simple but there you can identify properly what happened with the game.

+There are two different options to run the game.
+- Autoplay, you see how the game progresses.
+- Manual mode, you roll the ball each time

+Something I'd wanted to include is a visualization of how many and which pins are hit on every roll.

 #

 Bonus: